clarkio/simple-node-server/README.md

 # simple-node-server
-A simple Node.js server to run in Azure
+A simple Node.js server to run in Azure (or any cloud provider if you'd like)